-Few people may not have stable power at their house and thus their server goes on and off; however, this can be easily fixed by putting in a battery backup for your server.
+Few people may not have stable power at their house or business and thus their server goes on and off; this can easily be fixed by putting in a battery backup for your server.

 4) Reliability of your Internet Service Provider

 Unless you have a signed agreement with your ISP, they are under no obligation to keep your Internet connection up 24/7.